Where Is Martin Luther King Jr. Buried? Honoring Legacies and Modern Cremation Choices

 From Historic Burials to Modern Cremation in California

 These historic memorials highlight the enduring human need to honor loved ones.
-Today, many families in California are choosing cremation services as a simple, dignified, and affordable cremation option, whether they live in Los Angeles, Orange, or San Diego counties.
+Today, many Southern California families are inspired by these unique celebrations of life.
+They often combine these ideas with direct cremation, a simple, dignified, and affordable cremation option for people in Los Angeles, Orange County, San Diego, and beyond.

 “Opal made a difficult time easier and handled everything with compassion and care.”